JvanKatwijk/dab-cmdline/README.md

 Initialization of the library is by a call to "dabInit".
 The call returns a pointer (type void *) to structures internal to the library.

-"dabInit" gets pointers to callback functions as parameter.
+	"dabInit" gets pointers to callback functions as parameter and returns a "Handle", to be used in the other functions

-At the end a call to "dabExit" has to be made, to clean up all resource use of the library.
+	"dabExit" cleans up all resource use of the library.

+	"dabReset" cleans up resource use and restarts the library

+	"dabStartProcessing" returns immediately after being called
-Start of the processing done is by "dabStartProcessing", the function returns immediately but will have created a few threads running in the background.
+	 but will have created a few threads running in the background.

 As soon as an ensemble is recognized, a callback function will be called.
 On recognition of the services within the ensemble also leads to calling a callback function, with the service name as parameter.

-Selecting a(n audio) service is in two steps.
-The data, describing the audioservice can be obtained using a call to "dataforAudioService".
+	"is_audioService" can be used to enquire whether or not a service with a given name is a recognized audio service,

+	"is_dataService" can be used to enquire whether or not a service with a given name is a recognized data service,

+	"dataforAudioService" is the function with which the (relevant) data, describing an audio service with a given name is fetched.
+	The function fills a structure of type "audiodata", it contains a field "defined" telling whether or not the data is the structure is valid or not.
+	Note that if the last parameter is a 0-value, the main service is looked for, otherwise, the i-th subservice.

+	"dataforDataService" is the function with which the (relevant) data, describing a data service with a given name is fetched.
-The function fills a structure, indicating whether or not theservice is a valid audio service and containing the data decribing the audostream in the DAB data stream.
+	The function fills a structure of type "packetdata", it contains a field "defined" telling whether or not the data is the structure is valid or not.

-Passing the function to "set-audioChannel" will create a new handler for the selected service.

-The function "dataforAudioservice" has a parameter that - when > 0 -
-tells the system to look for the subservice with that number.

-Note that since more thaan one (sub)service may be active, each with its own handler, it is wise to call "dabReset_msc" prior to selecting a service, this function stops all running service handlers.
+	Note that if the last parameter is a 0-value, the main service is looked for, otherwise, the i-th subservice.

+	"set-audioChannel", when provided with a structure of type "audiodata", with valid data, will open and add an audio stream.

+	"set-dataChannel", when provided with a structure of type "packetdata", with valid data, will open and add a data stream.

+	Note that there is no built-in limit on the amount of open streams, although from a practical point of view there may be limitations, i.e two audiostreams may compete for a single library.

+	What might be useful is to enquire for subservices such as MOT when opening an audio stream.

+	"dabReset_msc", when called, will stop all open handlers for services and subservices.

 =======================================================================